zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Wheel offset for Y position.
 Allowing for raising the treads higher.
 May require increasing suspension distance so the treads spawn then push the vehicle upwards.
 Negative lowers the wheels.
 Positive raises the treads.
 This value will not override custom config vehicles.
 - Default Value: -1

-### MaxVehicleLinearVelocity_3.4.x
+### MaxVehicleLinearVelocity_3.5.x
 - Description: Sets the absolute max speed a vehicle can ever move in.
 This is X Y Z directions.
 This will prevent the ship from rapidly flying away.
 Try staying between 5 and 100.
 Higher values will increase potential of vehicle flying off to space or rapidly accelerating through objects before physics can apply to an unloaded zone.
 - Default Value: 100

-### MaxVehicleLinearYVelocity_3.4.x
+### MaxVehicleLinearYVelocity_3.5.x
 - Description: Sets the absolute max speed a vehicle can ever move in vertical direction.
+This can significantly reduce vertical sway when lowered.
 This will limit the ship capability to launch into space.
 Lower values are safer.
-Too low and the vehicle will not use gravity well
+Too low and the vehicle will not recover fast from being underwater if falling into the water.
+Flight vehicles will not be affected by this value.
-- Default Value: 50
+- Default Value: 5

 ### MaxVehicleAngularVelocity
 - Description: Sets the absolute max speed a vehicle can ROTATE in.
 Having a high value means the vehicle can spin out of control.